 Corruption and a Crisis for Democracy

-Corruption is contributing to a crisis of democracy in any part of the world especially in African nations as countries in Sub-Saharan Africa are the lowest-scoring region on the index with an average score of just 32.
+Corruption contributes to a crisis of democracy in any part of the world, especially in African nations.
+Sub-Saharan African countries are the lowest-scoring region on the index, with an average score of just 32.

 Sub-Saharan Africa remains a region of stark political and socio-economic contrasts and many long-standing challenges.
-Though a large number of countries have adopted democratic principles of governance, several are still governed by authoritarian and semi-authoritarian leaders.
+Though many countries have adopted democratic principles of governance, several are still governed by authoritarian and semi-authoritarian leaders.

 Democracy does not consist of only a free and fair election but includes other civil and political rights like freedom of speech, the right to protest, and strong independent institutions.

-Many African leaders do not want to be in the news or investigated or face justice so democracy is undermined in these countries.
+Many African leaders do not want to be in the news, investigated, or face justice, so democracy is undermined in these countries.

-Autocratic regimes despite democratic elections, civil strife, weak institutions, and unresponsive political systems have continued to undermine anti-corruption efforts in sub-Saharan Africa.
-This only mean that democracy cannot flourish in this region.
+Autocratic regimes, despite democratic elections, civil strife, weak institutions, and unresponsive political systems, have continued to undermine anti-corruption efforts in sub-Saharan Africa.
+This only means that democracy cannot flourish in this region.

-Notwithstanding Sub-Saharan Africa’s overall poor performance, there are a few countries that push back against corruption, and with notable progress.
+Notwithstanding Sub-Saharan Africa’s overall poor performance, a few countries push back against corruption, with notable progress.

 For the second year in a row, Côte d’Ivoire and Senegal have seen significant improvement in the CPI.
 In the last six years, Côte d’Ivoire moved from 27 points in 2013 to 35 points in 2018, while Senegal moved from 36 points in 2012 to 45 points in 2018.

-These gains may be attributed to the positive consequences of legal, policy, and institutional reforms undertaken in both countries as well as political will in the fight against corruption demonstrated by their respective leaders.
+These gains may be attributed to the positive consequences of both countries’ legal, policy, and institutional reforms and the political will in the fight against corruption demonstrated by their respective leaders.

-Political commitment combined with laws, institutions, and implementation helped greatly in controlling corruption in Gambia and Eritrea.
+Political commitment, laws, institutions, and implementation helped control corruption in Gambia and Eritrea.

-Also, Seychelles made significant progress in tackling corruption because the National anti-corruption act of 2016 came into force in 2017 and the commission recorded three cases of corruption, and out of these two have been sent to the Attorney-General office to be analyzed.
+Also, Seychelles made significant progress in tackling corruption because the National anti-corruption act of 2016 came into force in 2017.
+The commission recorded three cases of corruption, and out of these, two have been sent to the Attorney-General office to be analysed.

-The Transparency Initiative Seychelles, a non-governmental organization, was also launched in April last year to help fight against corruption and bribery.
+The Transparency Initiative Seychelles, a non-governmental organisation, was also launched in April last year to help fight against corruption and bribery.
 It is part of the global entity Transparency International.

-Several countries have experienced sharp declines in their CPI scores over the last few years, including Burundi, Congo, Mozambique, Liberia, and Ghana.
+Several countries, including Burundi, Congo, Mozambique, Liberia, and Ghana, have experienced sharp declines in their CPI scores over the last few years.

-Mozambique has consistently seen a decline and over the last 6 years, the country has dropped 8 points, moving from 31 in 2012 to 23 in 2018.
+Mozambique has consistently seen a decline, and over the last six years, the country has dropped 8 points, moving from 31 in 2012 to 23 in 2018.

-This is because the country has seen an increase in abductions and attacks on political analysts and investigative journalists which creates a culture of fear, which is detrimental to fighting corruption.
+This is because the country has seen increased abductions and attacks on political analysts and investigative journalists, creating a culture of fear detrimental to fighting corruption.

 Countries that have not made significant progress in the past year

-South Africa, Nigeria, Kenya, Senegal, and Angola have not made significant progress on the table, though it might seem that they have moved in ranks.
+South Africa, Nigeria, Kenya, Senegal, and Angola have yet to make substantial progress on the table, though it might seem they have moved in ranks.

-Corruption has been one of the biggest topics on the agenda for this present administration in Nigeria and a number of positive steps have been taken by the administration including the improvement of the anti-corruption legal and policy framework in areas like public procurement and asset declaration, and the development of a national anti-corruption strategy, among others.
+Corruption has been one of the most significant topics on the agenda for this present administration in Nigeria, and several positive steps have been taken by the administration, including the improvement of the anti-corruption legal and policy framework in areas like public procurement and asset declaration, and the development of a national anti-corruption strategy, among others.

-However, these efforts have clearly not yielded the desired results.
+However, these efforts have yet to yield the desired results.
 8 Sub-Saharan countries ranked better than South Africa in the TI and that is daunting news for the country through the country scored average in the index.

 Also, citizens are engaged on social media to inquire into corruption abuses.
-Social media has played a big role in driving public conversation around corruption in South Africa and also in Kenya.
+Social media has played a significant role in driving public conversation around corruption in South Africa and Kenya.

-Angola on the other hand has increased by four points since 2015.
-The president, President Joao Lourenco, has been tackling corruption and championing reforms since he took office in 2017.
+Angola, on the other hand, has increased by four points since 2015.
+President Joao Lourenco has been tackling corruption and championing reforms since he took office in 2017.
 He fired over 60 government officials, including Isabel Dos Santos, the daughter of his predecessor, Eduardo Dos Santos.

 Recently, the former president’s son, Jose Filomeno dos Santos, was charged with making a fraudulent US$500 million transaction from Angola’s sovereign wealth fund.
-The problem of corruption in Angolan goes far beyond the dos Santos family and it is very important that the current leadership shows consistency in the fight against corruption in Angola.
+The problem of corruption in Angolan goes far beyond the dos Santos family.
+The current leadership must show consistency in the fight against corruption in Angola.

-This year; Nigeria, South Africa, and Senegal are going to the polls to vote in a general election and this will test the corruption perception of these countries, though a free and fair election is just a minute aspect in scoring a country’s CPI.
+This year, Nigeria, South Africa, and Senegal are going to the polls to vote in a general election, which will test these countries’ corruption perceptions.
+However, a free and fair election is just a minute aspect of scoring a country’s CPI.

 Differences in Policies between the Top Scorers and the Bottom Scorers

-Seychelles scores 66 out of 100, to put it at the top of the region, followed by Botswana and Cabo Verde, with scores of 61 and 57 respectively.
+Seychelles scored 66 out of 100 to put it at the top of the region, followed by Botswana and Cabo Verde, with scores of 61 and 57, respectively.